Skip to content

 Public street Art: colourfully painted houses in Perth in Western Australia

-Perth is well-known for being an administrative centre for business and government.
-The Western Australian economy is dominated by Perth and its economic base and population size have also created opportunities for the development of many other companies oriented to local or more diversified markets.
+Perth is well-known as an administrative centre for business and government.
+Perth dominates the Western Australian economy, and its economic base and population size have also created opportunities for developing many other companies oriented to local or more diversified markets.

 Perth’s economy has changed in favour of service industries, although one of the large groups of services they provide is to nations related to the resource industry.

-As a result of Perth’s relative geographic isolation, it does not have the conditions for the development of important manufacturing industries other than those serving the immediate needs of the population such as mining, agriculture, and some specialized fields like specialized shipbuilding and maintenance.
+Due to Perth’s relative geographic isolation, it does not have the conditions for developing essential manufacturing industries other than those serving the population’s immediate needs, such as mining, agriculture, and some specialized fields like specialized shipbuilding and maintenance.

-Industrial employment influenced the economic geography of Perth after World War II and Perth experienced suburban expansion which helped lead to high levels of car ownership.
-It became possible to set up small-scale factories in the suburbs, and many companies took advantage of the relatively cheap land to build spacious bungalows in suburban locations with plenty of parking, easy access, and minimal traffic overcrowding.
+Industrial employment influenced Perth’s economic geography after World War II, and Perth experienced suburban expansion, which helped lead to high levels of car ownership.
+Small-scale factories could be set up in the suburbs, and many companies took advantage of the relatively cheap land to build spacious bungalows in suburban locations with plenty of parking, easy access, and minimal traffic overcrowding.

-The establishment of the Kwinana Industrial District was supported by the unification of the East and West gauge rail linking Perth with eastern Australia, and since 1950, the area has been dominated by heavy industry, including an oil refinery.
+The establishment of the Kwinana Industrial District was supported by the unification of the East and West gauge rail linking Perth with eastern Australia.
+Since 1950, the area has been dominated by heavy industry, including an oil refinery.

-Another development was done by linking the railway together.
-This was developed in 1968 when the Kewdale freight station, adjacent to the Welshpool Industrial District, was developed to replace the former Perth Railyards.
+Another development involved linking the railways.
+This was done in 1968 when the Kewdale freight station, adjacent to the Welshpool Industrial District, was built to replace the former Perth Railyards.

-The population growth came in the post-World War II era and employment growth increased not only in manufacturing but in retail and wholesale trade, business services, health, education, community, personal services, and public administration.
+Population growth occurred in the post-World War II era, and employment growth increased in manufacturing and retail and wholesale trade, business services, health, education, community, personal services, and public administration.

 • It includes the oldest coin centre in the country.
 Accordingly, part of the centre has been turned into a museum, visited by more than 120,000 visitors annually.